Isfahan: Cuisine

 Gosh-e fil and Doogh are local snacks.
-Other traditional breakfasts, desserts, and meals include Khoresht mast, Beryani, and meat with beans and pumpkin aush.
-Gaz & Poolaki are two Iranian candies types that originated in Isfahan.
+Other traditional dishes include Khoresht mast, beryani, meat with beans, and pumpkin aush.
+The sweets gaz and poolaki originated in Isfahan.

-Teahouses are supervised and allowed to offer Hookah until 2022.
+Teahouses are supervised and were allowed to offer hookah until 2022.
 As of 2020, there were almost 300 teahouses with permits.

 Music

-The Bayat-e Esfahan is one of the modes used in Iranian traditional music.
+The Bayat-e Esfahan, one of the modes used in Iranian traditional music, derives its name from Isfahan.

 On 12 and 13 January 2018, the Iranian singer Salar Aghili performed in the city without the female members of his band, due to interference by local officials at the Ministry of Islamic Culture and Guidance.

 News media

-During the Qajar era, Farhang, the first newspaper publication in the city, was printed for 13 years.
+The first newspaper publication in the city, Farhang, was printed for 13 years in the Qajar era.
 Iran's Metropolises News Agency (IMNA), formerly called the Isfahan Municipality News Agency, is based in the city.
 The state-controlled Islamic Republic of Iran Broadcasting system (IRIB) has a TV network and radio channel in the city.